Posted on behalf of Henness & Haight on Oct 22, 2015 in Slip & Fall News

 Premises liability means that the owner or keeper of a facility is responsible for maintaining conditions that any reasonable person would view as safe.
 They must actively work to prevent any foreseeable Nevada school accident based on dangers in the facility itself or due to the action or inaction of another.

-For example, if there are holes or uneven ground in the schoolyard, the institution is responsible for making sure they are repaired so a child doesn't fall and get hurt.
+For example, if there are holes or uneven ground in the schoolyard, the institution is responsible for making sure they are repaired so a child doesn't is not harmed in a trip and fall accident.
 Likewise, if two children get into a heated argument, it is the responsibility of a monitor to step in and stop the altercation before it becomes physical.
 An experienced premises liability lawyer will be able to take a closer look at your case and determine your next steps.

 There are a lot of complex factors to consider with premises liability.
 If your child has been injured due to a Nevada school accident and you think it could've been avoided, you should secure the services of a qualified personal injury attorney.
 Only an attorney can help you navigate these murky waters and ensure that you get the compensation you deserve to treat your child's injuries, get them recovered and make sure the dangerous conditions are corrected.